Creating Your Plan of Study

 - Degree Requirements

-To meet the requirements for the MBA for Professionals and Managers, you must complete 15 courses—9 core and 6 electives—for a total of 45 credit hours.
+You must complete 15 courses—9 core and 6 electives—for a total of 45 credit hours to meet the requirements for the Professional MBA Program.

 - Previous Studies